Aire de Jullouville

 Not to miss

-- Belle Époque villas — facades and architectural details visible from the coast.
+- Belle Époque villas: facades and gardens reflecting the seaside history.